-When the federal government takes land out of production, they should be required to keep up the water and fence infrastructure so that in an emergency, such as a fire, the land can be used for grazing.
+When a permit is vacant the federal government should be required to maintain the water and fence infrastructure so that in an emergency, such as a fire, the permit can be used for grazing by displaced permittees.

 The Four Forest Restoration initiative does not use sound science in its condemnation of grazing as a cause for forest fires.
-(2017)
+(Amended 2021)